ShawBC/DrugResponsePrediciton/README.md

-# Predictive Modeling for Drug Response in Cancer Cells 🧬💊
+# Predictive Modelling for Drug Response in Cancer Cells 🧬💊

 I'm trying to delve deep into the world of cancer genomics and explore the potential of AI in medicine.